newjersey/navigator.business.nj.gov/content/src/anytime-action-tasks-licenses/code23-osow-30day-permit_1.md

 * Total axle weight
 * Total axle spacing

-:::callout{ showHeader="true" headerText="What if I don't get this license?" showIcon="false" calloutType="warning" }
+:::callout{ showHeader="true" headerText="What if I don't get this permit?" showIcon="false" calloutType="warning" }

-You cannot operate an overweight or oversized ("Code 23") trailer in New Jersey without a Code 23 OS/OW (30-day) Permit, and you may face fines if you do so.
+If your combination vehicle, trailer, and load meet the requirements for the code 23 OS/OW (30-day) permit, you may face fines.

 :::